dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 Some APIs in the workflow authoring SDK may internally schedule durable timers to implement internal timeout behavior.
 {{% /alert %}}

+## External events

+Sometimes workflows will need to wait for events that are raised by external systems.
+For example, an approval workflow may require a human to explicitly approve an order request within an order processing workflow if the total cost exceeds some threshold.
+Another example is a trivia game orchestration workflow that pauses while waiting for all participants to submit their answers to trivia questions.
+These mid-execution inputs are referred to as _external events_.

+External events have a _name_ and a _payload_ and are delivered to a single workflow instance.
+Workflows can create "_wait for external event_" tasks that subscribe to external events and _await_ those tasks to block execution until the event is received.
+The workflow can then read the payload of these events and make decisions about which next steps to take.
+External events can be processed serially or in parallel.
+External events can be raised by other workflows or by workflow code.

 {{% alert title="Note" color="primary" %}}
 The ability to raise external events to workflows is not included in the alpha version of Dapr's workflow API.
 {{% /alert %}}